 Trusted and Skilled Probate Lawyers in Miami, Florida

 The death of a family member can be an extremely tough experience.
-On top of dealing with grief, adjusting to a life without your loved one, and the funeral, there is the challenging task of managing their estate and assets.
-If they left a last will and testament, the personal representative or executor of the will has a duty to ensure that all heirs receive the assets they are entitled to.
+On top of dealing with grief, adjusting to a life without your loved one, and the funeral, you may need to manage their estate and determine what should be done with their assets.
+If they left a last will and testament, the personal representative or executor of the will has a duty to ensure that a person's beneficiaries will receive assets correctly.
 Without a will, the estate will be divided amongst family members in accordance with Miami probate law.

-Trying to understand the probate process without legal assistance can be quite difficult, and many families make the mistake of trying to execute a will without a lawyer.
-However, a probate attorney can help ensure that the will is legally valid, that all rightful heirs get what they are entitled to, and the will is executed fairly.
+Trying to understand the probate process without legal assistance can be difficult, and many families make the mistake of trying to execute a will without a lawyer.
+However, a probate attorney can help ensure that the will meets all legal requirements, that all rightful heirs get what they are entitled to, and that the terms of the will are carried out correctly.

 Probate Lawyers at Miami Family Law Group, PLLC

-Miami Family Law Group, PLLC can help you with all aspects of probate administration and litigation.
-Our attorneys have been practicing law for over 20 years, and we have the experience and skills necessary to help you with your probate case.
+Miami Family Law Group, PLLC can help you with all aspects of probate administration and probate litigation.
+Our attorneys have more than 20 years of experience, and we have the skills necessary to help you with your probate case.
 We understand how tough it can be to go through the probate process after a family death, particularly if there was no will or if there are family conflicts.
-We prioritize protecting families, and we will guide you through the process with compassion and the highest standard of legal care.
+We prioritize protecting families, and we will guide you through the process with compassion while making sure your legal needs are addressed correctly.

 A probate attorney from our law firm can help you with filing registration documents for a will, paying taxes and debts, selling real estate, resolving disputes amongst beneficiaries, collecting assets, litigation, and any other matter that you need assistance with.

 Probate or estate administration is settling a deceased person's estate.
-If the person has a Will and Testament, the probate process seeks to validate this document on behalf of the deceased legally.
+If the person has a last will and testament, the probate process seeks to validate this document on behalf of the deceased.
 In the event that a person had a will or trust executed prior to their passing away, their estate is known as "testate".

 However, if a person did not execute a trust or will prior to their passing, and there is no documentation to show how their assets should be distributed, their estate is known as "intestate".
 Florida law provides a default set of rules for how an estate should be divided between family members if a person dies without a will or with an invalid will.